Saket-Upadhyay/CS6190-return-oriented-programming/README.md

 ---

 > Note: These materials were used to present the paper [The geometry of innocent flesh on the bone: return-into-libc without function calls (on the x86)](https://dl.acm.org/doi/10.1145/1315245.1315313).
-> by Seurity and Privacy group One (Fitzgerald (Fiji) Marcelin, Joseph Remines, Saket Upadhyay, Wei Qi, Yu-Sheng Wang).
+> by the group "Seurity and Privacy 1" (Fitzgerald (Fiji) Marcelin, Joseph Remines, Saket Upadhyay, Wei Qi, Yu-Sheng Wang) @ University of Virginia.
 > Feel free to use them for your presentation under this [LICENSE](./LICENSE)

+> This project is build over the DownUnderCTF's 2020 challenge 'return-to-what' under 'pwn' category.